marcoverpas/Leeds_lectures_2026/README.md

 |                       |                 |         |                 |         |
 | Column tot.           |    0            |  0      |    0            |   0     |

+The matrices above allow us to write down the accounting identities of the model.
 Completing the identities with behavioural equations for taxes and consumption, we obtain:

 National income (identity):